CNuge/snp-placer/README.md

 SNP	Polymorphism_query_hit	bp_SNP_location	Sequence
 TP10000	G/T	24	TGCATATGGCTCATCACAAATAGGCAGAAAAAATGTTGCAGGTGGAGCATCACATGCA
 TP10002	A/C	51	TGCATATGGCTCTCCTATTCTTTGCCCAGTCATATTCAAGGTTAGAACTAAATTTCTAGGGTTC

-Where for the sequence'TP10000' there is a G at the 24th base pair of the sequence, and T is the alternate allele at this location
+Where for the sequence 'TP10000' there is a G at the 24th base pair of the sequence, and T is the alternate allele at this location

 What it does: